-If you are working at height then you need to make sure that everyone involved in the project works to strict scaffolding health and safety guidelines and rules.
+In scaffolding, risk assessments, if you are working at height are vital.
+You need to make sure that everyone involved in the project works to strict scaffolding health and safety guidelines and rules.
 In fact there are a number of working a height regulations that have been introduced to ensure that business owners and project managers ensure the safety of everyone that works for them.
 A big part of this involves carrying out risk assessments and making sure that plans are put in place to enable safe working conditions for everyone.

 Carrying Out Risk Assessments

 Before any type of building work can be carried out, whether on scaffolding or otherwise there needs to be a risk assessment carried out.
 This looks at any work being carried out that could cause injury to a person.
 According to the Government’s Health and Safety Executive there are different areas you should be looking at including:

 - Normal hazards throughout the day to day working practices